danieldotnl/hass-multiscrape/README.md

 # HA MultiScrape custom component
-This Home Assistant custom component can scrape multiple fields (using CSS selectors) from a single http request (the existing scrape sensor can scrape a single field only).
+This Home Assistant custom component can scrape multiple fields (using CSS selectors) from a single HTTP request (the existing scrape sensor can scrape a single field only).

 It is based on both the existing [Rest sensor](https://www.home-assistant.io/integrations/rest/) and the [Scrape sensor](https://www.home-assistant.io/integrations/scrape).
 The scraped fields are added as attributes on the sensor and using template sensors, you can see them as separate sensors.